FlavScents AInsights Entry for Diethyl Succinate (CAS: 123-25-1)

 8. Practical Insights for Formulators

-Diethyl succinate is valued for its ability to enhance and modify fruity notes in both flavors and fragrances.
+Diethyl succinate is valued for its ability to enhance fruitiness and sweetness in both flavors and fragrances.
 It synergizes well with other esters and fruity compounds, providing a cohesive and balanced profile.
-Formulators should be mindful of its potential to be overused, which can lead to an overly sweet or artificial perception.
-It is often underutilized in complex formulations where its subtlety can add depth without overpowering other components.
+Formulators should be cautious of overuse, which can lead to an overly sweet or artificial character.
+It is often under-utilized in complex formulations where its subtlety can add depth without overpowering other notes.

 Citation hooks: FlavScents; industry practice